Funding Opportunities for Students

 Scholarships and Awards

-This scholarship is awarded to one or two first-year students in a master's degree program at SJSU.
+Up to six $5,000 awards will be given to first-year students in a master's degree program at SJSU.

 The CSU Chancellor's Doctoral Incentive Program (CDIP) is designed to increase the pool of faculty candidates with the qualifications, motivation, and skill to teach the diverse student body in the CSU.
 The CDIP will lend participants who are full-time doctoral students up to $10,000 annually to a limit of $30,000 over a five-year period.

-graduate students enrolled at SJSU for the Fall/Spring academic year in which the
+be made to graduate students enrolled at SJSU for the Fall/Spring academic year in

 This CSU scholarship program is designed for upper division or master's degree students with doctoral aspirations.